 Antares (Alpha Scorpii)

-The brightest star in the constellation Scorpius and the 16th brightest star in the sky.
-Antares is a red
+Antares (Alpha Scorpii) is the brightest star in the constellation Scorpius and the 16th brightest star in the sky.
+It is a red

 supergiant and an irregular variable.